vlang/vox-browser/README.md

 All we need to do is write a simple CSS & HTML engine.
 With the V language which focuses on simple and maintainable code with fast compilation time, this will be a much easier task.

+### Planned features

+- Focus on privacy and security.
+Complete lack of telemetry.
+- Optional Vim-like keyboard control for working without mouse (similar to Chrome's Vimium plugin).
+- Vertical tabs option (similar to Firefox's old Tree Style Tab extension).
+- Mouse gestures (like in Opera).